 - This is the main premise of RE: Prince of Nigeria.

 - In a lengthy storyline in Sluggy Freelance, Gwynn is seen conversing with a friend on the Internet: a friend who happens to be skilled at the very type of black magic she's been trying to master.
 His advice always leads to disaster (of the kind where Hilarity Ensues, but still...) but she never seems to notice, or blames herself for not being careful enough.
 It's only after she's finally gotten fed up with her distrustful friends, and left on a bus to meet her 'Internet friend', that we find out that Zoe's Internet account - which Gwynn had been using - has been down for ages, and the 'friend' was actually a shard of K'Z'K the Vowelless, embedded in her brain, making her type his half of the conversation out in a word processor.
 He just needed to get her away from her friends so he could extend his influence to a complete possession...

-- Raven in Teen Titans fell in love with Malchior, an Evil Mentor trapped in a Tome of Eldritch Lore, this way.
-He is the one in the page image.
-He used her introversion and annoyance over her goofball teammates to sway her into learning the spell necessary to release him.
+- Raven from Teen Titans fell in love with Malchior, an Evil Mentor trapped in a Tome of Eldritch Lore, this way (fittingly, he's also the page image).
+He used her introversion, loneliness, and annoyance over her goofball teammates to sway her into learning the spell necessary to release him.
 Oh, and by the way, he's also a dragon.
 Malchior also managed to swap his name with the hero's name (who sealed him inside the book to begin with) so Raven wouldn't deduce anything wrong until she finished casting the spell.